Spot Price

 In summary, the Gold spot price is a result of the interaction between worldwide futures markets and the underlying real-world Gold price per ounce.
 The market for physical Gold, including the bullion items are available for purchase at Safe Haven Metal.
 We closely track the Gold spot price, with Gold bullion product prices typically hovering just above the spot price.
 This ensures transparency for our clients.

-We hope this explanation helps you understand how the spot price of Gold is determined.
+We hope this explanation helps you understand how the spot value of Gold is determined.
 While the process may seem complex, it is essential.
 But with at least a basic understanding of this significant aspect of buying Gold.
 You are able to better visualize the process involved and make informative decisions.